-Paymaster for Health Services
+9. Paymaster for Health Services

 Trade Agreement Government Procurement rules do not apply in the procurement or acquisition of health services.
 In order to efficiently set up and process payments, when TOH acts as "Paymaster" only, the acquisition of health services will be exempt from the Policy per the table below.
 The CFO in consultation with the CPO will determine when this exception can be applied.
 This does not mean a competitive process cannot be undertaken if there is greater value in doing so.
-Please refer to the TOH Contract Management Standard Operating Procedure C-SOP IV 301 for details on retention of these types of agreements.
+Please refer to the TOH contract management standard operating procedure for details on retention of these types of agreements.